Specialised courts - Germany

 Federal Constitutional Court

-The Federal Constitutional Court (Bundesverfassungsgericht) exercises jurisdiction over constitutional matters at national level.
+The Federal Constitutional Court ensures compliance with the Fundamental Law at federal level.
 Its decisions are based on the constitutional law (Grundgesetz).
 By far the largest number of proceedings before the Federal Constitutional Court are constitutional complaints.
 These are lodged by citizens claiming that a judgment, government action or legislative act violates their fundamental rights.
-A constitutional complaint is generally valid only if proceedings in all other competent courts have already failed (i.e. decisions have been taken at the highest instance, or by way of exception it was possible to bring a constitutional complaint directly against a legislative act).
+A constitutional complaint is normally admissible only if all other competent courts have been unsuccessfully appealed, that is to say against decisions of the last resort.
+Only in exceptional circumstances can the constitutional complaint be directly brought against a law.

 There are several other types of proceedings.
 These include, in particular, the abstract or substantive judicial review of the constitutionality of laws, and procedures to verify whether constitutional institutions have acted outside their area of competence.
-Certain decisions of the Federal Constitutional Court can acquire legal force.
+Certain decisions of the Federal Constitutional Court can have the force of law.
 The court consists of two divisions (Senate), composed in each case of eight judges.
-The court decides in chambers, each of which is composed of three judges, or by a division, mostly without oral hearings.
+The Court of First Instance shall take a decision in chambers consisting of three judges each or in the Senate; in most cases without a hearing.

 Regional constitutional courts (Landesverfassungsgerichte/Staatsgerichtshöfe)